hy1o/VLC-folder-organize/README.md

 (1) Since VLC app does not support nested folders, we will be restricted by that too.

 (2) I don't know about the situation on Android VLC app.

-    But I guess the mechanism using sqlite database would be same.
+    But I guess the mechanism using sqlite database would be the same.

 ## Usage